MinaHanna34/Algorithms/README.md

-This program only run in the command prompt.
+This program will run in the command prompt.
 Here is an example: python insertionsort_yourname.py c, 1000, 2